mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-OBSERVABILITY.md

 ![AWS Metric Terminology](https://awslabs.github.io/aws-lambda-powertools-python/2.11.0/media/metrics_terminology.png)
 _From [AWS Lambda Powertools for Python](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/metrics/)_

-You are writing metrics to the _pycon-us-2023_ namespace in your post_payment function.
+You are writing metrics to the _pycon-us-2023_ namespace in your **PostPayment**.
 You are collecting the total amount of successful and unsuccessful payment amounts.
 The Metrics utility emits the following representative data to a log stream in your CloudWatch **PostPaymentFunction** log group.

 ```json
 {